dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+auth/index.md

   jwtFromRequest: ExtractJwt.fromHeader('authorization'),
   secretOrKey: process.env.AUTH_SECRET,
 };
+// NOTE: we are not using a bearer token, disregard information about bearer tokens on the internet.

 // username + password authentication strategy
 const localLogin = new LocalStrategy(localOptions, (email, password, done) => {
-  // should find user by email and check password
+  //should find user by email and check password
 });

 const jwtLogin = new JwtStrategy(jwtOptions, (payload, done) => {